-A transaction monitoring program helps your business to:
+A transaction monitoring program is integral to the effectiveness of your AML/CTF compliance because it helps your business to:

-- Identify, mitigate and manage money laundering and terrorism financing (ML/TF) risk
+- Identify, mitigate and manage money laundering and terrorism financing (ML/TF) risks.

 - unusually large transactions

 - the splitting of transactions to avoid TTR reporting obligations, known as ‘structuring’

 - unexpected patterns of transactions that don’t seem to have a legitimate purpose.

 How you monitor transactions and develop your program depends on the size of your business and your level of assessed ML/TF risk.
 Depending on the type, size and complexity of your business, your transaction monitoring program can be manual or automated.
 You should allocate appropriate resources and give priority to analysing and actioning alerts raised by transaction monitoring.